skippyr/river-dreams/README.md

 A easy to use and fast ZSH theme for programmers and hackers.

-> River Dreams with pretty symbols from Nerd Fonts.
+> River Dreams with pretty symbols from Noto Sans and Nerd Fonts.
 ![](images/image_0.png)
 > River Dreams with fallback text.
 ![](images/image_1.png)